auth0/docs/articles/tokens/guides/jwt/use-jwks.md

   - secure-api
   - add-login
 ---
-# How to Use the JSON Web Key Set Endpoint
+# Verify JSON Web Token Signatures

-Auth0 exposes a discovery endpoint, which exists at `https://${account.namespace}/.well-known/openid-configuration`.
+Auth0 exposes a discovery endpoint which exists at `https://${account.namespace}/.well-known/openid-configuration`.
 You can use this endpoint to configure your application or API to automatically locate the [JSON Web Key Set (JWKS)](/jwks) endpoint (`jwks_uri`), which contains the JWKS used to sign all Auth0-issued <dfn data-key="json-web-token">JSON Web Tokens (JWTs)</dfn> signed with the RS256 [signing algorithm](/tokens/concepts/signing-algorithms).

 When [validating a JWT](/tokens/guides/jwt/validate-jwt) using a JWKS, you will need to: